alberttheprince/AnimalSwimming/README.md

 # 🐾 Animal Swim Module for FiveM

-Make animals swim properly and naturally in water!
-This lightweight client-side script prevents animal peds (like dogs) from drowning or ragdolling in water, applying smooth upward force and preserving immersion when players use animal models.
+Allows animal to swim and move in water!
+This lightweight client-side script prevents land-based animal peds from drowning or ragdolling in water, applying smooth upward force and preserving immersion when players use animal models.

 ---

 ## ✨ Features

-- Automatically Detects if the player is using an animal ped
+- Automatically detects if the player is using an animal ped
 - Applies dynamic float behavior in deep and shallow water
 - Prevents animal drowning by restoring health
 - Disables ragdoll in water, re-enables on land